mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-As we can see, we set the most external coroutine context to "Main" and we surround the call to the `collect` function with a new context called "Zack Snyder's Justice League".
+As we can see, we set the most external coroutine context to "Main," we surround the call to the `collect` function with a new context called "Zack Snyder's Justice League".
 The output of the program is:

 ```
 Main - Before Zack Snyder's Justice League